pulumi/docs/pulumi-hugo/themes/default/content/resources/deploying-langchain-apps-on-aws-with-pulumi/index.md

 ---
 # Name of the event, <= 60 characters
 title: Deploying LangChain Applications on AWS with Pulumi
 meta_desc: This workshop will show a practical AI use case for Pulumi.
-Using Pulumi & TypeScript, we'll demonstrate deploying a LangChain/LangServe app on AWS.
+Using Pulumi & TypeScript, we'll demonstrate deploying a LangChain app on AWS.
 meta_image: "/images/resources/deploy-langchain-apps-aws-engin-lance.png"

 # A featured webinar will display first in the list.